 Other tree and yard services often included with tree trimming include:

 How much does tree removal cost?
-On average, homeowners across the U.S. pay between $385 to $1,070 for professional tree removal, with most paying $630.
+On average, homeowners across the U.S. pay between $385 to $1,070 for professional tree removal, with most paying $630 on average.
 Removing a small tree can cost as low as $150, while a large tree removal project can cost as much as $1,935.

 Why you may need to remove a tree: